dnsimple/dnsimple-support/content/articles/domain-auto-renewal.md

 ## When does auto-renewal happen?

-Auto-renewal usually occurs within 30 days before the domain's expiration date.
+Auto-renewals are processed automatically and usually occur within 30 days before the domain's expiration date.
 This timeline may vary for each domain.

+Auto-renewal cannot be turned on if the domain is within 30 days of expiration.
+Enabling auto-renewal a few days before expiration will **not** ensure the domain is automatically renewed – increasing the risk of losing the domain.
+Likewise, if you want to let a domain expire but turn off auto-renewal a few days before the expiration, the domain may already be auto-renewed, and you will not be refunded for it.

+## Enabling Auto-Renewal

 You can enable auto-renewal when you first register a domain or any time after the domain has been registered.
-However, it cannot be turned on within 30 days of the expiration date.

-Auto-renewals are processed automatically within the final 30 days of registration.
-Enabling auto-renewal a few days before expiration is not enough to ensure the domain is automatically renewed – increasing the risk of losing the domain.
-Likewise, if you want to let a domain expire but you turn off auto-renewal a few days before the expiration, the domain may already be auto-renewed, and you will not be refunded for it.

-## Enabling Auto-Renewal

 Newly registered domains are set to auto-renew by default.
 If you turned off auto-renewal and want to re-enable it for your domain, follow these steps: